SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/ControlFlow.md

 to execute different branches of code based on certain conditions;
 and statements such as `break` and `continue` to transfer the flow of execution to another point in your code.

-Swift also provides a `for`-`in` loop that makes it easy to iterate over arrays, dictionaries, ranges, strings, and other sequences.
+Swift provides a `for`-`in` loop that makes it easy to iterate over arrays, dictionaries, ranges, strings, and other sequences.
+Swift also provides `defer` statements, which wrap code to be executed when leaving the current scope.

 Swift's `switch` statement is considerably more powerful than its counterpart in many C-like languages.